Organic cation transport protein

 An organic cation transport protein mediates the transport of organic cations across the cell membrane.
 These proteins are members of the solute carrier family, subfamily 22.
 This family of proteins can also transport zwitterions and anions, though it is a different subfamily of solute carrier proteins than the organic anion transporters.

+Function

+Organic cation transport proteins (OCTs) are involved in membrane transport through facilitated diffusion of organic cations and some weak bases.
+They are crucial for the disposal of many organic cations that come from drugs or other environmental sources.
+They also allow for the recycling of necessary organic cations.
+Some of these organic cation transport proteins are compound-specific, and others transport a broad range of cations across the membrane.
+For example, the disposing of the blood sugar medication Metformin is dependent on organic cation transport proteins[1].